Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 7. **Segregated Test Execution:** The execution of security tests MUST NOT be affected by perimeter security systems (e.g. a web application firewall).

+8. **Continious Testing:** Testing SHOULD be triggered periodically even though code may not be changed to identify new vulnerabilities by new rules.

 ## {{site.TITLE_SSDLC_SECTESTS_DEFECTH}}

 1. **Tracking of Security Defects:** Security defects MUST be tracked in a defect tracking system and provide relevant meta information (e.g., criticality rating, CVSS score, etc.).